Let's plan!

 Getting there

-From Paris: ~3h30–4h by road (traffic-dependent).
-Public transit is possible (train + bus via Rennes/Pontorson) but adds transfers and time.
-With Beaurouge, a driver-guide handles door-to-door, luggage, and stops (e.g., Cancale oysters).
+From Paris: roughly 3h30–4h by road depending on traffic.
+Public transit is possible with train and bus combinations via Rennes or Pontorson, but adds transfers and time.
+With Beaurouge, a driver-guide handles door-to-door logistics, luggage and scenic stops.

-Parking & shuttles: park on the mainland; frequent free shuttles (Ardevon–Mont) or a scenic 30–40 min walk along the causeway.
+Parking & shuttles: park on the mainland, then use the frequent free shuttles or enjoy the scenic 30–40 minute walk along the causeway.

 Guided bay walk: the unforgettable add-on

 Barefoot across rippled sands, learning about quicksand, channels and migrating dunes—while the abbey floats on the horizon.
-Choose 2–3h loops for families, or 4–5h traverses for active travelers.
-Departure times hinge on the tide table.
+Choose 2–3 hour loops for families, or 4–5 hour traverses for active travelers.
+Departure times depend entirely on the tide table.

-We book licensed English-speaking guides, check conditions, and kit you out with the right expectations (and warm drinks after if it’s brisk).
+We book licensed English-speaking guides, check conditions, and set expectations clearly—including warm drinks after if the air is brisk.

 Heads-up: do not step onto the sands without a guide—the tide turn is fast and channels are deceptive.